 Months of entry

 Qatar has a bold vision to become a knowledge society.
-It is also committed to developing a world-class Qatar National Library (QNL) which will \'bridge with knowledge Qatar\'s heritage and future\'.
+It is also committed to developing a world-class Qatar National Library (QNL) which will also bridge with knowledge Qatar's heritage and future.
 This ground-breaking MA aims to nurture a world-class cadre of library professionals and train the future leaders of the sector.